A guest post by Stephanie Stiavetti

 * * *

 Stephanie Stiavetti is a food writer, food blogger, cookbook author, and culinary media consultant.
-She has two passions in life: teaching people to cook and helping food entrepreneurs build their businesses.
-Stephanie maintains the Foodpreneur newsletter, where she shares tips on how to grow blog traffic, develop monetization strategies, and take your culinary business to the next level.
+She maintains the Fearless Fresh blog, where she teaches people to cook like a badass.
 Her first book, Melt: the Art of Macaroni and Cheese, was published in October 2013.